mwandelt/Snatch/README.md

 When installed on a web server the snatch.php script stores data sent to it for a short period of time and returns a random code for retrieving it later on.
-It may be used as backend for mobile apps that want to transfer settings, keys etc. from one device to another.
+It may be used as a backend for mobile apps that need to transfer settings, keys etc. from one device to another.

 The data may only be retrieved once and will be deleted automatically after